sam2m/sam2m.github.io/README.md

 <br>

-<h3 align="left">this repository is only for redirect link to blogspot which post to facebook.</h3>
+<h3 align="center"> this repository is only for redirect link to blogspot which shared to facebook.</h3>

 <br>